cryptolu/maps/README.md

 ## Overview

-Fast Cortex-M3 simulator that dump power traces.
+Fast Cortex-M3 simulator that creates power traces.
 More information can be found in https://eprint.iacr.org/2017/1253.pdf

 * written in C++ for speed
 * reads and simulates a .bin file created from an assembly/C source with GNU arm toolchain